War of Liberation (1989–1990): Defeat - October 1990

 On the evening of 1 October 1990 several hundred people gathered for a candlelit vigil on the edge of the enclave around the Presidential Palace at Ba’abda.
-General Aoun had been besieged in the Palace for two years and the demonstration was a response to a new blockade imposed by the Hrwai government on the Aounist areas.
+General Aoun had been besieged in the Palace for two years and the demonstration was a response to a new blockade imposed by the Hraoui government on the Aounist areas.
 Gunmen opened fire on the crowd with automatic weapons.
 Twenty-five people were killed and up to a hundred injured, some in the stampede that followed.
-The US State Department and Western diplomats were of the opinion that Geagea’s Lebanese Forces were responsible for the shooting.
+The US State Department and Western diplomats were of the opinion that Geagea's Lebanese Forces were responsible for the shooting.

 Eleven days later, 12 October, a lone gunman fired two shots at General Aoun whilst he was addressing a crowd outside the palace.
 Aoun was not hit but one of his bodyguards was killed.

 Early on the morning of Saturday 13 October the general took refuge in the nearby French Embassy.
 At 7.00am a pair of Syrian Sukhoi Su-7s made two bombing runs over the palace.
 At 8.30am General Aoun made a broadcast from the French Embassy calling on his troops to surrender.
 At the same time he telephoned his officers in the palace asking them to keep resisting for another four or five hours.

 There followed a series of atrocities.
 Soldiers in the Palace displayed white flags but then opened fire on Syrian soldiers approaching, killing 150.
 Once they had overcome the defenders the Syrians executed perhaps as many as 80 them.
 With Aoun gone all resistance collapsed.
 On the Metn the Syrian army used breakaway Lebanese Forces fighters commanded by the Elie Hobeika as well as members of the Syrian Social Nationalist Party to take over Aounist positions.
 The fighting was accompanied by murders, looting and rape.
 An estimated 800 combatants and civilians were killed.
 A week later, 21 October, Dany Chamoun, another militia leader and major Aoun supporter, was murdered along with his wife and two of their children.

-When the Syrian army took over the Ministry of Defence building they removed all the Deuxiceme Bureau (Military Intelligence) files.
+When the Syrian army took over the Ministry of Defence building they removed all the Deuxième Bureau (Military Intelligence) files.

-Aoun’s wife and three daughters were allowed to leave the country.
-On arrival in Paris $200,000 cash was found in their entourage’s luggage.
+Aoun's wife and three daughters were allowed to leave the country.
+On arrival in Paris $200,000 cash was found in their entourage's luggage.